ONE OF THE BEST ESSENTIAL OILS FOR NASAL CONGESTION

 Generally, the following methods are the safest:

-- Adding 5-10 drops into a diffuser and inhaling the dispersed oils
+-Adding a few drops of essential oil(5-10) into a diffuser and inhaling the dispersed oils

 Now that you have the safer methods of application in hand, we’ll move on to the most effective essential oils for sinus congestions:

-Not only does the eucalyptus essential oil busts up sinus blockages, but it will also remove mucus.
+Not only does the eucalyptus essential oil bust up sinus congestion, but it will also remove mucus and give relief to your respiratory system.
+Plus, eucalyptus can also effectively reduce inflammation.
 Check out the findings from this study on the compound cineole – a compound in eucalyptus.
 Cineole is effective against sinusitis symptoms.

 The woodsy scent of this essential oil will help you loosen up.
 But more than that, cedarwood also sends the phlegm on the run.
 You’ll be able to breathe deeply when your nose stops running, eyes don’t water, and you don’t cough every two minutes.